 Engraving & Paper in our George Edwards Parrots

 These old copper plate engravings of parrots were water colored by hand during the years of publication.
 A laborious craft of everyone involved.
 The paper was difficult to acquire, the engraver would have to re engrave another plate after just 300 strikes, due to the naturally soft surface of the copper plate.
 The water colorists would die at young ages, due to the toxicity of the water colors, which many contained metals.
 Yet these old prints still exist in superb fine condition.

-During the years of publication, the vintage copper plate engravings of parrots were watercoloured by hand.
+During the years of publication, in this case in the mid 18th Century, the vintage copper plate engravings of parrots were illuminated by applying water colors by hand.
 Due to the soft and fragile surface of the copper plates, the engraver had to re-engrave another plate after about 300 strikes.
-The water coloring artists used were water colors that contained metals which were injested when licking? the brushes.
+The artists used water colors that contained metals which were injested when licking the brushes creating a sharp point, allowing the colorist to be exact in her application.
 Hence colorists frequently dies at early ages.
 With exemplary detailing, the vintage parrot prints still exist at Anne Hall Antique Prints in pristine condition.

 The history behind our George Edwards parrots is rich and fascinating.
 Dating back to the 18th century, knowing about and watching birds was very popular as it is today.
 The hobby educates oneself about ornithology as well as nature & even exploration.
 In the 1700’s reading books having wonderful hand colored engravings to explain the parrot was key to selling books.
 Being able to visualize a species through realistic depictions, such as these lifelike hand colored engravings of parrots, was paramount in learning about birds during the Eighteenth century.